-Building a Custom Linux Distribution for NVIDIA CUDA-enabled Embedded Devices
+Building a Custom Linux Distro for NVIDIA CUDA-enabled Devices

 In this article, we’ll discuss how to get started and build a minimal custom Linux distribution for embedded NVIDIA CUDA-enabled devices using the Yocto Project (YP) and OpenEmbedded (OE).
 As long time developers and users of the Yocto Project and OpenEmbedded, both have become favorite tools for creating customized distributions for Konsulko engineers.
 We frequently use and support them commercially, including for embedded devices with NVIDIA Tegra SoCs.

 The Yocto Project is a Linux Foundation collaborative open source project for creating custom images for embedded devices.
 It is based on Poky, the reference distribution of the Yocto Project, using the OpenEmbedded build system.
 The Yocto Project releases on a 6-month cadence.
 As of the time of this writing, the latest two stable releases are Warrior (2.7) from April 2019 and Thud (2.6) from November 2018.

 CUDA is a parallel computing platform and programming model developed by NVIDIA that allows seamlessly to use GPU for general purpose computing.
 This makes the CUDA architecture not only appropriate for 3D graphics but also for a wide range of machine learning and artificial intelligence (AI) applications.